SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Skill now fires more shots

 Rin:
- - Overall shot damage has been increased
  - Ex vengeful spirits lose health when scoped
  - Ex vengeful spirit's health has been increased
- - Ex vengeful spirit's bullets are now slower and fire less often
+ - Ex vengeful spirit's bullets now fire less often
  - Ex vengeful spirit spawn rate and location has been adjusted
- - Ex vengeful spirit kill reward has been decreased
+ - Ex vengeful spirit kill reward has been restored
  - Ex vengeful spirits can now be grazed
- - Ex attack will now spawn a couple of normal pure spirits
  - Spell card zombie fairies shoot bullets when killed
  - Spell card bullet speed now increases with boss level

 Tsukasa:
- - Overall shot damage has been increased
  - Ex attack now shoots more bullets but are now less dense; origin point is now higher
  - Ex tube speed and spawn rate has been adjusted

 Mamizou:
- - C1 damage has been increased
+ - C1 damage has been increased //
  - Skill/Ex attack now require less meter

 Yachie: